What is workforce management and how it works?

 According to the definition, Workforce Management (WFM) is a set of processes meant to maximize the performance levels and competency for an organization.

-This set of processes involve all activities meant to build and maintain a productive workforce – as such, they include:
+This set of processes (WFM) involves all activities meant to build and maintain a productive workforce, and further improve their efficiency and productivity levels.

 What is a workforce management system?

-To make the system efficient, you can follow a couple of carefully laid-out steps that bind some of the more crucial workforce management processes:
+To make a workforce management system as efficient as possible, you can follow a couple of carefully laid-out steps that bind some of the more crucial workforce management processes.